calinrc/RFID_Reader/README.md

 # RFID_Reader
-Basic ESP8266 RFID reader that display results on a Nokia 5110 Display
+Basic ESP8266 RFID reader that prints results on a Nokia 5110 display

 ## Pinout used